-Our proof that the existence of almost multilinear matroid representations is undecidable rests on the following theorem.
-It follows from the standard result that a solvable group is sofic together with the theorem of Kharlampovich \cite{Kha81} that there exists a finitely presented solvable group with undecidable word problem. \begin{theorem} There exists a finitely presented sofic group with an algorithmically undecidable word problem. \end{theorem}
+Our proof that the existence of almost multilinear matroid representations is undecidable relies on the following theorem. \begin{theorem} There exists a finitely presented, torsion-free sofic group with an undecidable word problem. \end{theorem} This follows from the standard result that a solvable group is sofic, together with the construction \cite{undecidable_torsionfree_solvable} of Baumslag, Gildenhuys, and Strebel for a finitely presented, solvable, torsion-free group with undecidable word problem.
+(The first construction of this general kind appeared in \cite{Kha81}, but the group constructed there has torsion.)